UnvsCom/Wallets/README.md

 **COMPILED DESKTOP WALLET RELEASES**
 ------------------------------------

-This folder contains our compiled Windows 32bit Wallet & Linux Wallet releases.
+This folder contains our most recent compiled Windows 32bit Wallet & Linux Wallet releases.

-These have all dependancies compiled within, therefore should run as normal without any additional dependancies being required on your system, apart from Linux QT runtime being required (see below).
+These have all main dependancies compiled within, therefore should run as normal without any additional dependancies being required on your system, apart from Linux QT Runtime being required (see below).

 **FOR WINDOWS 32BIT WALLET:**